high-the-memory/ghost-input-filter/README.md

 ### In Joystick Gremlin:
 - Click the Configuration button on the plugin
 - Open Tools > Device Information
-- Copy the GUID for the physical device
+- Copy the GUID for the physical device, and paste it in the Physical Device GUID section
-- Paste it in the Physical Device GUID section
+- Copy the GUID for the virtual device to map to, and paste it in the Virtual Device GUID section
-- Set the vJoy device index (based on the ordering of the list of vJoy devices in Tools > Device Information)
 - Configure the number of simultaneous button presses that should be considered a Ghost Input
 - Configure the amount of ticks during which a button press should be evaluated

 #### Multiple Instances
 You can create multiple instances of the plugin for each physical device and/or each JG Mode you need to filter
 - Click the plus (+) button on the plugin
-- Change the GUID of the physical device, the index of the vJoy device, and the Mode that should be used
+- Change the GUIDs of the physical and virtual devices, and the Mode that should be used

 ### vJoy
 By default, this plugin will map every button (1-17 on my X56 Stick and 1-35 on my X56 throttle) to the corresponding button on a vJoy device.
 It is very similar to JG's "1-to-1 Mapping" preset.
 Make sure vJoy is configured with enough buttons for your device(s).